TUM-I5/SWE-Solvers/README.md

-swe_solvers
+SWE-Solvers
 ===========

-Solvers for the shallow water equations.
+Solvers for the Shallow Water Equations.